francescolonardo/CPTS-Preparation/attacking_enterprise_networks_external_testing.md

 |*.inlanefreight.local (all subdomains)|172.16.9.0/23|
 ||INLANEFREIGHT.LOCAL (Active Directory domain)|

+---

+### External Information Gathering

 > The customer has provided the primary domain and internal networks but has not given specifics on the exact subdomains within this scope nor the "live" hosts we will encounter within the network.
 They would like us to perform discovery to see what type of visibility an attacker can gain against their external network (and internal if a foothold is achieved).

-### Table of Contents

-- [x] External Testing
-	- [x] External Information Gathering
-	- [x] Service Enumeration and Exploitation
-	- [x] Web Enumeration and Exploitation
-	- [x] Initial Access

----

-### External Information Gathering

 vHosts needed for these questions:
 - `inlanefreight.local`